Wedding Documentary Photography

 I don't shoot thousands of images.
 I learned this over 30 years ago when I worked in newspaper and magazine photojournalism to edit in the camera.
 This means you'll get the very best images of your special day in a way that captures the essence of what your day looked like through my lenses without having to look through hundreds, if not thousands of images.

 My approach and style is to be as unobtrusive as possible - meaning I won't ask you to pose for any photographs except for those you specify during the time I'm photographing your wedding day.
+Consider me as a guest to observe and capture each of the decisive moments that occur as they unfold before me.
+This is your day, not mine.
+I consider it a privilege to be a part of your marriage celebration.

 Does my style of wedding photography speak to you?
 Are you looking for a compelling visual record of your wedding day and are interested in having me document your wedding in this unique way?
 I'd be happy to speak with you.
-You can contact me to learn more about my process and I can answer any questions/concerns you might have.
+Please contact me to learn more about my process and I can answer any questions/concerns you might have.